mindspore-ai/docs/tutorials/application/source_en/cv/shufflenet.md

 > Image source: Huang G, Liu S, Van der Maaten L, et al.Condensenet: An efficient densenet using learned group convolutions[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
 2018: 2752-2761.

 Depthwise convolution divides the *g* groups into `in_channels` that are equal to the number of input channels, and then performs a convolution operation on each `in_channels`.
 Each convolution kernel processes only one channel.
 The size of the convolution kernel is recorded as 1\*k\*k.
-In this case, the number of convolution kernel parameters is calculated as follows: in_channels\*k\*k.
-The number of obtained feature maps channels is the same as the number of input channels.
+In this case, the number of convolution kernel parameters is calculated as follows: in_channels\*k\*k. **The number of obtained feature maps channels is the same as the number of input channels**.

-On the basis of group convolution, pointwise group convolution is assumed that the size of a convolution kernel of each group is $1\times 1$, and the quantity of convolution kernel parameters is (in_channels/g\*1\*1)\*out_channels.
+On the basis of group convolution, pointwise group convolution is assumed that **the size of a convolution kernel of each group is $1\times 1$**, and the quantity of convolution kernel parameters is (in_channels/g\*1\*1)\*out_channels.

 ```python
 from mindspore import nn